-Jennifer Mueller currently teaches 5th grade and has been teaching at St. Martha since 2008, where she’s taught 1st, 4th, 5th, and 6th grades.
+Jennifer Mueller is our Art teacher and has been teaching St. Martha since 2008, where she’s taught all grades.
 Ms. Mueller holds a Bachelor’s degree in Art and Master’s degree in Teaching from Bellarmine University.
 She has a mixture of both traditional and progressive teaching methods that encourage a mix of individual and team-based learning to help students not only grow in their understanding of concepts, but also in their ability to collaborate and understand peers.
 When Jennifer is not spending her time changing the lives of our students, she enjoys exploring her other passion of painting and photography.

 Q & A with Ms. Mueller

 Students always love the media/green screen activities and when they get to teach their own science experiment/mini lesson.

 When it comes to teaching I am most passionate about history and culture.
 I loved tying Pope Francis’ environmental encyclical to our unit on climate change and the way it opened up the class to the world around them.